Featured Project: Zendesk's Madison Office

 Zendesk, based in San Francisco, is a company that has been on the forefront of innovation and has valued workspaces that achieve a particular state of corporate zen, all while helping companies deliver exceptional customer service through their cloud-based customer service software.

-Fearing’s Audio Video Security will be designing and installing audio and video solutions fit for a company like Zendesk in their brand new Madison office overlooking the capital.
+Fearing’s Audio Video Security designed and installed audio and video solutions for Zendesk in their brand new Madison office overlooking the capital.
 A reputation and track record of providing excellent service set Fearing’s apart from the field when bidding on the project.

-Zendesk's collaborative work spaces require an array of technology integrations:
+Zendesk's collaborative work spaces required an array of technology integrations:

 - Video over IP as a more flexible and cost-effective way of sending audio and video over the IT infrastructure.